Syria, trade in focus at Putin's summit with EU

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.

-But the crisis in Syria, where Moscow has blunted Western efforts to condemn President Bashar al-Assad and push him from power, may overshadow talks on trade and other issues at the twice-yearly summit.
+But the crisis in Syria, where Moscow has blunted Western efforts to condemn President Bashar al-Assad, may sour the mood and overshadow talks on trade and other issues.

-"The Russian side has certainly not been very helpful in finding solutions in terms of a political way out."

-Russia says it is not protecting Assad, who has given Moscow its firmest Middle East foothold, but that the Syrian leader's exit cannot be a precondition for political dialogue.
+Russia insists it is not protecting Assad, who has given Moscow its firmest Middle East foothold, and says the Syrian leader's exit cannot be a precondition for political dialogue.

-Putin ceded no ground in remarks during visits to Berlin and Paris on Friday, placing an accent on rebel violence, criticising sanctions and saying political decisions could not be forced on Syria from outside.
+Putin ceded no ground in remarks during visits to Berlin and Paris on Friday, placing an accent on rebel violence, criticising sanctions and saying political decisions cannot be forced on Syria from outside.

-EU foreign policy chief Catherine Ashton, who met Russian Foreign Minister Sergei Lavrov on Sunday, said in a statement: "Russia's role is crucial for the success of Annan's plan."
+Russian Foreign Minister Sergei Lavrov and EU foreign policy chief Catherine Ashton focused on Syria and on Iran's nuclear programme in a meeting before the Sunday dinner.

-The EU wanted to "work closely with Russia to find a way to end the violence and support" the plan, said Ashton.
-The statement said she spoke to Annan by phone on Sunday and that they agreed the crisis had reached a "critical point".

-European Council President Herman Van Rompuy, European Commission President Jose Manuel Barroso and Ashton will try to gauge Putin's attitude towards the EU as he enters a new term as president for the next six years.
+European Council President Herman Van Rompuy, European Commission President Jose Manuel Barroso and Ashton will try to gauge Putin's attitude toward the EU as he enters a six-year term.

 "This is about checking whether we have the same vision - where we want to go with our strategic partnership," the EU official said of the talks, held at the Constantine Palace, a renovated Imperial-era estate on the Baltic Sea.

-Russia and the EU are deeply intertwined, with Europe relying heavily on Russian energy exports and Russia buying EU products from German cars to Greek olive oil and IKEA furniture for a growing middle class.
+Russia and the EU, its biggest trade partner, are deeply intertwined, with Europe relying heavily on Russian energy exports and Russia buying EU products from German cars to Greek olive oil and IKEA furniture for a growing middle class.

-But they wrangle over issues ranging from energy supplies, trade and market access to human rights, hampering efforts to forge a new pact to govern their ties after four years of talks.
+But they wrangle over issues ranging from energy supplies, trade and market access to human rights, hampering efforts to clinch four years of talks on a new pact to govern their ties.

+"Twenty years after the collapse of the Soviet Union, there is no common strategy," German political scientist Alexander Rahr said.

-On Thursday, Russia's EU envoy Vladimir Chizhov reiterated criticism of EU regulations designed to liberalise its gas market by barring suppliers including Russian giant Gazprom from controlling transit pipelines.
+On Thursday, Russia's EU envoy Vladimir Chizhov reiterated criticism of EU regulations aimed at liberalising its gas market by barring suppliers including Russian giant Gazprom from controlling transit pipelines.

-Chizhov also said Russia wanted faster progress towards visa-free travel - a goal Putin, keen to shed an image as unwelcome neighbour, has long pursued.
+Chizhov also said Russia wants faster progress toward visa-free travel - a goal Putin, who wants to shed an embarrassing image as unwelcome neighbour, has long pursued.

 The criticism over market access cuts both ways.